firstlookmedia/ecstatic/README.md

 * e.g. https://s3.amazonaws.com/code.firstlook.media/ecstatic/archive/ecstatic-v0.0.1.zip

-## Using the Command-Line
+## Running from the Command-Line

-Ecstatic can also be run manually from the command-line.
+Ecstatic can also be run locally from the command-line.
+The steps to do this are:

 1\.
-Install prerequisites
+Install Python and create a virtual environment

 We use [Homebrew](https://brew.sh/), [PyEnv](https://github.com/pyenv/pyenv), and [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv).
-The latter two tools are great for managing multiple installed versions of Python and required modules.
+The latter two tools are great for managing multiple installed versions of Python and needed modules.

 ```
 $ brew install pyenv pyenv-virtualenv